DrKrusto/memorizz-api/README.md

 - Custom middleware for exception handling
 - Integration with MediatR for CQRS pattern
 - Fluent validation for request validation
+- Access rights implementation with custom config on different entities
 - Swagger for API documentation

 ## Getting Started